In this area we have collected information and resources that our students often ask us about.

 Weekly Class Schedule

-Our glossary contains all of the terms used in our fundamentals and apprentice-level classes.
+Our glossary contains all of the terms used in our beginner and apprentice-level classes.